 The content that you used in your outreach email should also be used as part of the retargeting campaign.

 Keep your campaigns as specific as possible to the relevant audience.
-The top 5 reasons why you should switch to solar energy is not going to get viewed by an aeroplane engine manufacturer.

 If you’re not using both inbound and outbound sales strategies, you won’t make as many sales as those who do.